esyede/rakit/packages/docs/data/email.md

 ## Basic Knowledge

-The `Email` component is provided to help you send emails to clients.
-The email component supports several basic features such as multi-protocol (mail, sendmail, and SMTP);
-TLS and SSL encryption for SMTP; multi-recipients; CC and BCC; HTML or plain-text emails;
-attachments as well as email priority.
+`Email` sends mail over `mail`, `sendmail` or SMTP, with TLS or SSL, several recipients, CC and BCC, HTML or plain text, attachments and a priority.

 <a id="configuration"></a>

 ## Configuration

-It is very easy to configure this component as the default configuration has been provided that you can find in the file `application/config/email.php`.

-In the default state, rakit is configured using the `'mail'` driver which means it will use the [mail()](https://www.php.net/manual/en/function.mail.php) function for its transmission.
-However, of course you may change it as needed:
+The configuration lives in `application/config/email.php`.
+The default `'mail'` driver sends through PHP's [mail()](https://www.php.net/manual/en/function.mail.php);
+change it as needed:

 ```php
 'driver' => 'sendmail',